COVID-19 information for students

 Current university operations

-All of New Zealand is at alert level 1.
+All of New Zealand is now at Alert Level 1.

 Contact tracing on campus